qingyuanzhao/mr.raps/README.md

-# mr.raps
+# MR-RAPS: Robust statistical inference for Mendelian randomization with many weak instruments

-*mr.raps* is an R package for two-sample Mendelian randomization using the robust adjusted profile score.
+*mr.raps* is an R package for two-sample summary-data Mendelian randomization using the robust adjusted profile score (MR-RAPS).
 To install the package, run

 ```
 library(devtools)